Thanks for having us over.

 CouponCabin.com draws millions of repeat visitors each month.
 When did the idea come to you?

-$5,000 from mom, does that count?
+$5,000 from mom.
+Does that count?

-Was there one thing you didn’t expect going into the bootstrapping process?
+What’s one thing you didn’t expect going into the bootstrapping process?

-What’s your biggest piece of advice for young entrepreneurs?
+What is your biggest piece of advice for young entrepreneurs?

-I think everybody has their own comfort zone and when your gut tells you to grow faster than your comfortable with, that’s probably the toughest decision.
-I always opted to go within my comfort verses my gut and in hindsight I should have gone with my gut.
-If I would have grown faster, quicker and larger my business would be in a much different place than it is now … It all comes down to the mighty dollar.
+I think everyone has their own comfort zone and when your gut tells you to grow faster than you’re comfortable with, that’s probably the toughest decision.
+I always opted to go within my comfort versus my gut and in hindsight I should have gone with my gut.
+If I would have grown faster, quicker and larger my business would be in a much different place than it is now.
+It all comes down to the mighty dollar.
 If you’re a small business starting without a big checkbook behind it, there is no difference between the company funds and your salary and your ability to go out and have dinner.
-If you can say, ‘I don’t need to eat this week, I’d rather grow the company,’ then that’s what I wish I would have done.
-In hindsight, I shouldn’t have been going out and doing the things I was.
+If you can say, “I don’t need to eat this week, I’d rather grow the company,” then that’s what I wish I would have done.
+In hindsight I shouldn’t have been going out and doing the things that I was.
 My money should have been going right back into the company.

-Are there any business owners you admire?
+Which business owners do you admire?

 Of course I do!
-I grew up in a small town outside of Cleveland, it was very middle-class so I learned to [use coupons] from my mom since day one.
+I grew up in a small town outside of Cleveland.
+It was very middle-class so I learned to use coupons from my mom since day one.
 Her $5,000 investment has paid off pretty well for her!
 She still uses coupons to this day.

 You were on the 2016 Olympic committee.
 How cool was that?

 It was fantastic!
 I have a long family history of Olympic fans.
 I got to go to Copenhagen.
 The Olympics will be coming to Chicago someday, hopefully.